quacksouls/bitburner/data/crime/README.md

    stats: Hack, Strength, Defense, Dexterity, Agility, Charisma.
 Furthermore, we have level 3 of each of Source-File 1 (Genesis) and Source-File 4 (Singularity).
-1. Execute the command `run test/crime/crime.js [crimeName]` and replace the argument `[crimeName]` with the exact name of the crime we want to commit.
+1. Execute the command `run test/crime/crime.js [crimeName]`.
+Replace the argument `[crimeName]` with the exact name of the crime we want to commit.
    The crime name should be written in all lowercase.
 The script commits the specified crime for 24 hours.